Oltainstomb History, Family Crest & Coats of Arms

 Early Origins of the Oltainstomb family

-Cumberland, where they held the manor of Aldanstone.
+The surname Oltainstomb was first found in Cumberland, where they held the manor of Aldanstone.
 One of the first records of the name was "Jurdan de Aldanston [who] was juror on an inquisition held at Berwick on the lands of Lady Elena de la Zuche lying in the sheriffdom of Edinburgh, 1296."
-CITATION[CLOSE]

 Early History of the Oltainstomb family

-Another 179 words (13 lines of text) covering the years 1681 and 1905 are included under the topic Early Oltainstomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oltainstomb research.
+Another 158 words (11 lines of text) covering the years 1667, 1684, 1687, 1681, 1905 and 1683 are included under the topic Early Oltainstomb History in all our PDF Extended History products and printed products wherever possible.

 Oltainstomb Spelling Variations